ForkbombEu/didroom-components/README.md

 Copyleft 🄯 2024 by [Forkbomb](https://www.forkbomb.eu) BV, Amsterdam

-Designed by Micol Salomone and Ayse Mete coded by Puria Nafisi Azizi
+Designed by Micol Salomone and Ayse Mete coded by Ennio Donato, Puria Nafisi Azizi and Matteo Cristino

 **[🔝 back to top](#toc)**